How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 Braces

-You can make five types of braces in Bangkok, including metal, ceramic, damon, lingual, and Invisalign.
+You can pick between five types of braces in Bangkok:

-A local clinic might only provide metal and ceramic braces.
-If you are interested in other types of braces, such as Invisalign, you will probably need to visit a bigger clinic.
+Local clinics might only provide metal and ceramic braces.
+So if you’re interested in other types of braces, such as Invisalign, you need to visit a larger clinic.

-More information about these treatments and options can be read in our guide to braces in Bangkok.
+You can read more about these treatments and options in our in-depth guide to braces in Bangkok.

 You can do both full and partial crowns at any dental clinic in Bangkok.
 The most popular materials for crowning are gold, porcelain-fused-to-metal (PFM), porcelain, and ceramic.